iglpdc/dmrg101/README.md

 Authors
 -------

-See the AUTHORS file
+See the AUTHORS file.

 License
 -------

-See the LICENSE file
+See the LICENSE file.

 Requirements
 ------------